Zuzanna Pajorska

 Open interfaces (open APIs), in turn, are increasingly being made available to third parties – to offer more access and modern services to their users and consumers, banks are increasingly partnering with FinTechs, specialized technology companies.

-With customers today able to switch banking providers at the click of a mouse, banks should make greater use of data and artificial intelligence (AI) to customize customer experiences, create stronger relationships and maximize customer value.
+With customers today able to switch banking providers at the click of a mouse, banks should make greater use of data and AI to customize customer experiences, create stronger relationships and maximize customer value.

 multiple data sources in digital banking